 Drink more water.

-In New South Wales 55% of boys and almost 40% of girls by Year 6, will drink more than one cup of soft drink every day.
-By year eight, these figures rise to almost 60% of the boys & 40% of the girls.
-This clearly identifies that our kids are consuming far too much sugar drinks rather than water.
+In New South Wales, 55% of boys and almost 40% of girls will drink more than one cup of soft drink every day by Year 6.
+By Year 8, these figures rise to almost 60% of the boys and 40% of the girls.
+This clearly identifies that our kids are consuming far too many sugary drinks rather than water.

-Soft drinks, cordials, sports and energy drinks plus flavoured mineral waters often have large amounts of sugar.
-In fact a can of soft drink contains around 10 teaspoons of sugar.
+Soft drinks, cordials, sports and energy drinks, and flavoured mineral waters often contain large amounts of sugar.
+In fact, a can of soft drink contains around 10 teaspoons of sugar.

 Tips to increase your water consumption